 A veterinarian can help remove the excess skin, but they will also examine your snake to make sure no other health issues are going on to cause the shedding problem.

 If you’ve been wondering how often a ball python sheds, we hope this article answered your question.

-Ball pythons typically shed every 4 to 6 weeks, but again, younger ball pythons will shed more frequently than older ones.
+Ball pythons typically shed every 4 to 6 weeks, but younger ones will shed more frequently than older ones.

 Keep an eye out for signs indicating your ball python is about to shed, and if it sheds incompletely, try a few at-home remedies to help it along.

-If your ball python still can’t shed all its old skin, you may need to take it to the vet to make sure your snake doesn’t have any other health problems.
+If your ball python still can’t shed all its old skin, you may need to take it to the vet to ensure your snake doesn’t have any other health problems.